Bylaws

 ARTICLE VIII NOMINATIONS

-A. At least sixty days prior to an annual meeting, the Board of Directors will choose a nominating committee consisting of two board members, two regular members and one officer.
-The nominating committee will select a slate of candidates to succeed the vacancies on the Board of Directors and Officers.
-The committee will report the slate to the Board of Directors two weeks prior to the annual meeting.
+A. At least sixty days prior to an annual meeting, the Board of Directors shall choose a nominating committee consisting of two board members, two regular members and one officer.
+The nominating committee shall select a slate of candidates to succeed the vacancies on the Board of Directors and Officers.
+The committee shall report the slate to the Board of Directors two weeks prior to the annual meeting.
 The nominating committee shall poll the membership for possible candidates.
-The Board of Directors, will approve and present the slate to the membership at large during the annual meeting.
-The board will also accept nominations from the membership for any and all offices and board members.
+The Board of Directors shall approve and present the slate to the membership at large during the annual meeting.
+The board shall also accept nominations from the membership for any and all offices and board members.
 Any member proposing a nominee must submit with the nomination a statement of willingness to serve from the nominee two weeks prior to the annual meeting.
-Nominees must be current members of CCSA and must be the skipper of a sailboat actively used in CCSA events unless approved by a quorum of the Board prior to election.
+Nominees must be current members of CCSA and must be active in CCSA events.
 The Commodore’s ex-officio status on all committees does not apply to the nominating committee.

 ARTICLE IX ELECTIONS

 A. The Commodore, Vice-Commodore, Secretary, Treasurer and members of the Board of Directors shall be elected at the annual meeting each year by a majority vote of the members present or by proxy.
-Each Officer and Board member will serve for a term of one year.
-Officers may not hold the same office for more than three years in succession.
-The term of office will take effect immediately upon election.
+Each Officer and Board member shall serve for a term of one year.
+Officers shall not hold the same office for more than three years in succession.
+The term of office shall take effect immediately upon election.
 Voting shall be by secret ballot.

-A. Fleets will consist of two types: one design fleets and miscellaneous fleets.
+A. Fleets shall consist of two types: one design fleets and miscellaneous fleets.
 One design fleets must meet the requirements of their National Association and appoint their own fleet captains.
-All boats not part of a one design fleet will be assigned to a miscellaneous fleet.
+All boats not part of a one design fleet shall be assigned to a miscellaneous fleet.
 Miscellaneous fleets may appoint fleet captains.

-A. Committees shall be appointed by the Commodore and consist of not less than three members.
+A. Committees shall be appointed by the Commodore and consist of not fewer than three members.

-A. The Board of Directors will oversee the responsible behavior of the members.
+A. The Board of Directors shall oversee the responsible behavior of the members.
 In cases where dismissal of a member is desired, a complaint must be submitted to the Board of Directors in written form and agreed to by at least three members of the board.
-A copy of the complaint will be mailed to the member concerned by certified mail, advising him of a hearing date before the Board of Directors.
+A copy of the complaint shall be mailed to the member concerned by certified mail, advising them of a hearing date before the Board of Directors.
 At least two weeks notice must be given the member concerned.
-The Board of Directors will meet on the appointed date and decide the issue with or without the respondent present.
+The Board of Directors shall meet on the appointed date and decide the issue with or without the respondent present.
 If the Board of Directors finds the charges proved, it may admonish or suspend or fine the member.
 Should forfeiture of membership be the decision of the Board of Directors, at least fIve Board Members must agree.
-The member will be given written notification of the decision by certified mail, and his entire dues remitted.
+The member shall be given written notification of the decision by certified mail, and his entire dues remitted.
 A member who has been required by the Board of Directors to forfeit his membership has the right to appeal within two weeks to the members at a special meeting.
-A majority vote by the members present in favor of retaining him, will veto the Board of Directors’ decision.
+A majority vote by the members present in favor of retaining them shall veto the Board of Directors’ decision.

 A. These by-laws may be amended only by a majority vote of the members present at a general membership meeting.
-Each year by-laws herein will be reviewed by the Board of Directors.
-The Association membership shall be notified one week in advance of meeting to consider amending Association by-laws.
+Each year by-laws herein shall be reviewed by the Board of Directors.
+The Association membership shall be notified at least one week in advance of meeting to consider amending Association by-laws.

-A. All Association membership or Board of Directors’ meetings will be governed by Robert’s Rules of Order if requested by a voting member.
+A. All Association membership or Board of Directors’ meetings shall be governed by Robert’s Rules of Order if requested by a voting member.